Midtown Detroit: Economy

 Midtown Detroit is home the Detroit Medical Center, the largest private employer in the city of Detroit with more than 12,000 employees.

 The DMC has more than 2,000 licensed beds and 3,000 affiliated physicians.
 The DMC is the affiliated clinical research site for medical program at Wayne State University, the nation's fourth largest medical school.
 On March 19, 2010, Vanguard Health Systems announced plans to invest nearly $1.5 B in Detroit Medical Center, including $850 M for expansion and renovation, and $417 M to retire debts, pending approval of its acquisition.

 The newspaper Metro Times moved to the Arnold E. Frank Building in Midtown in 2017.

 Demographics

 In 2016, an estimated 20,000 people lived in Midtown Detroit, a 7 percent increase since 2013.

 The neighborhood has one of the lowest crime rates in city, in part due to its relationship with the Wayne State University Police who patrol the neighborhood in addition to the Detroit Police.
 From 2008 to 2015, crime decreased 52 percent in Midtown compared to 18 percent in the city overall.

+Midtown Detroit – Racial and ethnic composition.
+Midtown Detroit includes all census tracts that are located inside the freeways that border Midtown.
+Hispanics/Latinos may be of any race.